Rachel Carson College Faculty Fellows

 • Mail Stop Film and Digital Media

-• Faculty Areas of Expertise Digital Media; New Media; Video Games, Game Design, Game Studies; Animation; Documentary Film; Experimental Film; Activism
+• Faculty Areas of Expertise Media Art; New Media; Video Games, Game Design, Game Studies; Animation; Documentary Film; Experimental Film; Critical Practice; Social Documentation; Virtual Reality, Immersive, and Augmented Reality Environments

 Summary of Expertise

-Game design; games as forms of activism and art; animation; participatory culture; social art practice; non-fiction storytelling; theory/practice hybridity; Theatre of the Oppressed; expanded documentary; interaction design; worldbuilding; transmedia production, scholarship and activism.
+Media Arts; Game and play design; games as forms of activism and art; animation; participatory culture; social art practice; non-fiction storytelling; theory/practice hybridity; Extended Realities (VR, AR, XR); Theatre of the Oppressed; expanded documentary; worldbuilding.

 Research Interests

-Professor Ruiz’s scholarly and creative work is concerned with how the intersection of art practice, game/playful design, and digital storytelling can enable new approaches to social activism, aesthetics, and public pedagogy.
-Ruiz’s work is collaborative, interdisciplinary, and takes the hybrid form of intertwined theory and practice.
-The cinematic and the playful drive their practice and the humanistic and the collaborative drive their process.
-Her research interests include “serious,” documentary, and “art” games; ubiquitous and locative experience design; animation; modes of transmedia storytelling, production and activism; game-based learning; empathic, value-centric and participatory design; and the artistic application of theories of social justice such as anti-oppression, intersectionalism, narrative power analysis, and ethical spectacle.
+My creative and scholarly work explores how the intersection of art practice, game/play design, and storytelling might enable new and helpful approaches to social activism, aesthetics, and public pedagogy.
+My work is inherently collaborative and interdisciplinary, blending theory and practice into a hybrid form.
+The cinematic and the playful are central to my creative practice, while a commitment to collaborative ethics and social justice guides my process.
+My research spans the field of Media Arts and encompasses “serious,” documentary, and “art” games; ubiquitous and locative experience design; animation; worldbuilding; Extended Realities (VR, AR, XR); game-based learning; empathic, value-centric and participatory design; and the artistic application of theories of social justice such as anti-oppression, intersectionalism, narrative power analysis, and ethical spectacle.

 Biography, Education and Training